David Faraci

 Fifty-Six

-Excellent Chinese with lots of options for everyone.
-Contender for my favorite restaurant in Durham.
+Excellent cross-regional Chinese with lots of options for everyone.
+Strong contender for the best place for dinner in Durham.

 Claypath Deli

 Lovely deli and café with a rotating selection of interesting sandwiches, pizzas and similar.
 Best place for a loaf of bread.
-My favorite coffee in town.
+Probably my favorite coffee in town.

 Brooklyn Pizza Slice

-Easy, quick, pop-in place with some of the best New York style pizza I’ve had in the UK.
+Quick pop-in place with some of the best New York style pizza I’ve had in the UK.
 Don’t expect miracles, we are not in New York, but it’s solid.
+Vegetarian- but not vegan-friendly.

 Flat White Kitchen

 Posh brunch.
 Posh coffee.
-Likely to have to wait outside for a table.
+Likely to have to wait out front for a table.

 Kitchen 38

 An everything-under-the-sun takeaway across the street from The Station House.
-The good news is it’s cheap, tasty and you can bring their food into the pub.
-The bad news is it isn’t open on Mondays so it won’t be an option during the drinks reception.
+Cheap, tasty and you can bring food into the pub.

-Tasting menu on a budget • Deli next door • Sister restaurant with brunch and small plates.
-Reservations necessary for Coarse, recommended for Isla.
+Tasting menu on a budget (reservations required) • Sister restaurant with brunch and small plates (reservations recommended).

 Vennels